brandonmailhiot/SynthJS/README.md

    loop: true                                             //optional; default is false
 })
 ~~~
-_Note: Up to six audio contexts can be active on the window object._
+_Note: Up to six audio contexts can be active on the window object.
+Each instance of Offbeat creates a new context._

 ### Methods
 __melody.update(obj)__